 Michelle Phillips performed with 1960s folk group The Mamas and the Papas.
 After the group disbanded, Philips became known for her work as a television actress.

 American singer-songwriter Paul Simon is an influential figure in American rock music.
-He is best known for his long-running success as a musician.
+He is known for his work as part of the duo Simon & Garfunkel, and for his long-running success as a musician.

 Stephen Stills is an American folk musician, best known as a member of the vocal super group Crosby, Stills, Nash and Young.
 He is the first person to be inducted into the Rock and Roll Hall of fame twice in one night.